Ira D. Sankey: Early campaigns

 Back in New Castle, Sankey developed a local reputation as a singer, much in demand in churches and revival meetings.
-In 1867, when a local branch of YMCA was formed, Sankey became its secretary and later its president.
+In 1867, when a local branch of the YMCA was formed, Sankey became its secretary and later its president.
 As president, in 1870 he was a delegate at a national conference held in Indianapolis, where he encountered the noted preacher Dwight L. Moody for the first time.
 Moody was instantly impressed as Sankey demonstrated his ability to enliven an audience rendered soporific by inactivity and overlong prayers by giving an impromptu rendering of the hymn "There is a fountain filled with blood".
 Meeting Sankey at the end of the session, Moody demanded that the young man join him in his mission work: "I have been looking for you for the last eight years".
 Unable to decide on the spur of the moment, Sankey returned to New Castle and pondered Moody's challenge for six months before deciding to return to Chicago for a week's trial with Moody.
 Before the week was up he resigned his government post and threw in his lot with Moody's mission, thus beginning their lifelong partnership.